 As far as cost-savings, here is how things worked out for us:

-So as you can see we ended up with a savings of €74.15 each for a total of €148.30 for the two of us.
+As you can see from our example we ended up with a savings of €74.15 each for a total of €148.30 for the two of us.
 This is definitely a considerable cost savings for four days of sightseeing!

 We hope this Paris Pass review is helpful to anyone planning a trip to Paris.
 Feel free to leave us any questions you have about the Paris Pass below and we are happy to try to answer them!
 Have you used the Paris Pass?
 We’d love to hear from others who have also used the pass.

-**Disclosure: We were provided complimentary Paris Passes by The Paris Pass managed by The Leisure Pass Group, Ltd. in order to write a review and provide feedback; however, this article contains only our own honest thoughts and opinions.
+**Disclosure: We were provided complimentary Paris Passes by The Paris Pass managed by Go City® in order to write a review and provide feedback; however, this article contains only our own honest thoughts and opinions.
 We specifically chose to visit Paris and all the stated attractions on our own. **